 You will be notified via your student email account when you need to sign in and bring your Passport & Visa to Student Administration.

 The Doctoral College will communicate with research students through MyPGR.

 If you have a progression decision from the June PAB (Progression & Awards Board) that allows you to progress to the next stage of your programme, you will be able to enrol from Monday 12 August 2019.
 You will find your decision on Self Service Banner.

 If you have had re-assessments over the summer, you will need to wait until the PABs have met in August.
 Once you have a decision from the August PAB that allows you to progress to the next academic year, you will be able to enrol.
 You will find your results on Self Service Banner.

 Remember that, if you are funded by SAAS, you will need to apply for your funding each year so, if you haven’t got that organised yet, apply now to avoid delays at the start of the session.
 You do not need to wait for your exam results before you apply for your tuition fees.

 As a continuing student, you may wish to become a mentor for new students through the Buddy Project, a scheme designed to help new students settle into student life and study at UWS with the help of a student who is already familiar with University life.

 The project aims to offer informal, friendly support by current students to all new students and recruits at the start of each new session.

-Continuing students who would like to become a Buddy for new students, should complete and return the Buddy Project Guide Form.
+Continuing students who would like to become a Buddy for new students should contact the Hub.